 Today’s vehicles are integrated with electronic systems and complex emissions controls that regulate every part of a vehicle.
 Technicians must have an increasingly broad knowledge of how these systems work and interact with each other.

 We offer a high-quality Associate in Applied Science in automotive technology degree that provides the skills you need to find employment – even in a management position.

-Our program is accredited in eight categories of automotive repair by the National Automotive Technician Education Foundation (NATEF), a division of the National Institute for Automotive Service Excellence.
+Our program is accredited in eight categories of automotive repair by the Automotive Service Excellence (ASE) Education Foundation

 As a graduate of our Automotive Technology Program, you will:

 - Be prepared to work as an auto service technician

 - Have the skills needed to move into service advising and management

 - Be able to explore career paths like parts management, fixed operations management and technical training

 Do these characteristics sound like you?